aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-task-classification/README.md

 ## Step 2:

-Set up a pythong virtual environment in the root directory of the repository and ensure that you are using Python 3.10.
-This can be done my running the following commands:
+Set up a python virtual environment in the root directory of the repository and ensure that you are using Python 3.10.
+This can be done by running the following commands:

 ```
 pip install virtualenv